 Once you purchase the Go San Diego Card, the app (which is excellent for anyone who needs help getting around the city) or printed pass serves as your ticket.
 This can save you significant time at busy places like the USS Midway Museum and LEGOLAND — especially in the summer.

-4. There Are Four Go San Diego Card Pass Options
+4. There Are Two Go San Diego Card Pass Options

 An All-Inclusive Pass